research-software-directory/RSD-as-a-service/documentation/docs/01-users/07-adding-projects.md

 #### Add output

-To add an item, the search bar on the left can be used to search the RSD, [Crossref](https://crossref.org), and [DataCite](https://datacite.org) databases using the **Title** or **DOI** of the research output.
+To add an item, the search bar on the left can be used to search the RSD, [Crossref](https://www.crossref.org), [DataCite](https://datacite.org) and [OpenAlex](https://openalex.org/) databases using the **Title**, **DOI** or **OpenAlex ID** of the research output.
 An item can be added by selecting it from the list of the search results.
 The RSD will automatically classify the item based on the available metadata.

 #### Import output